The wily fox Redd is a returning vendor in Animal Crossing: New Horizons, selling artistic masterpieces of questionable authenticity.

 Refer to the lists below for a full run-down of what you need to know.

-Below are all of the paintings that were datamined from Animal Crossing: New Horizons, including their real-world counterparts.
+Below is a list of all of the paintings in Animal Crossing: New Horizons, including their real-world counterparts.

 Click or tap the images for a larger view.

 |Animal Crossing: New Horizons Redd Fake Art List|